tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/quickstarts/csharp.md

         }
     ```

-## <a name="call-the-bing-visual-search-api"></a>A Bing Visual Search API meghívása
+## <a name="call-the-bing-visual-search-api"></a>Call the Bing Visual Search API

-1. Hozzon létre egy függvényt, amely a Bing Visual Search-végpont meghívása, és a JSON-választ adja vissza.
-A függvény vesz igénybe, a kezdő és befejező adatai, egy bájttömböt a lemezkép-adatokat tartalmazó és a egy `contentType` értéket.
+1. Create a function to call the Bing Visual Search endpoint and return the JSON response.
+The function takes the start and end of the form data, a byte array containing the image data, and a `contentType` value.

-2. Használja a `WebRequest` URI, contentType értéket, és a fejlécek tárolásához.
+2. Use a `WebRequest` to store your URI, contentType value, and headers.

-3. Használat `request.GetRequestStream()` a űrlap és a rendszerkép az adatokat, majd a választ.
-A függvény az alábbihoz hasonló lesz:
+3. Use `request.GetRequestStream()` to write your form and image data, then get the response.
+Your function should be similar to the one below:

     ```csharp
         static string BingImageSearch(string startFormData, string endFormData, byte[] image, string contentTypeValue)